vladhaidukkk/fish-venv/README.md

 ### PyCharm

 Fortunately, PyCharm is smart enough to prevent conflicts between `pyenv` and activation of the local virtual environment, so it takes precedence over `pyenv`.
 But, the way it works in combination with `auto-venv` is weird.
 It may cause not critical but undesired conflicts.
-So, we recommend you to disable `auto-venv` extra for this IDEA.
+So, we recommend you to disable `auto-venv` extra for PyCharm, or if you want to use `auto-venv` and prevent conflicts, disable PyCharm's virtualenv activation.

 To disable `auto-venv` extra for PyCharm, you can set the `AUTO_VENV` variable to an empty string.
 Go to Tools > Terminal > Project Settings > Environment variables and enter `AUTO_VENV=` there.

+To disable PyCharm's virtualenv activation, got to Tools > Terminal > Application Settings and disable Activate virtualenv option.

 ## Contributing